Nikankhadka/FYP_MeroGhar/README.md

 git clone <repository-url>
 Step 2: Install dependencies
-Navigate to the project directory and install the server-side dependencies:
+Navigate to the server directory and install the server-side dependencies:

 cd server
 npm install